 When your child is calm and has had plenty of time to move out of their big emotions, then it’s time to talk.
 As tempting as it will be to tell your child how to handle the situation, try not to.
 If you want them to grow into an adult who can make good decisions and act instead of purely reacting, you have to allow them to practise.
 So guide, but don’t take over.
 Obviously, the younger the child, the more guiding you will have to do.
 Be aware, there is no instant fix, but you can help your child navigate the drama.

-Well known Australian Psychologist Andrew Fuller says that first your child needs to decide whether they want to fix the friendship or not.
+Well-known Australian Psychologist Andrew Fuller says that first, your child needs to decide whether they want to fix the friendship or not.
 It’s a valid point, unhealthy, unhappy friendships shouldn’t be maintained.
-Maybe new friends is the answer.
+Maybe new friends are the answer.
 Fuller provides strategies for mending friendships and making new friends in this resource that you might like to discuss with your child.

 What If It Doesn’t Blow Over?